-There are other slow lane wealth perceptions in part 4 of The Millionaire Fastlane book, which I will not list every single one of them in here.
+There are other slow lane wealth perceptions in part 4 of The Millionaire Fastlane book, and I will not list every single one of them here.
 For further information and to improve your general knowledge, you should continue to read the book in more detail.

 After mentioning the sidewalk and slow lane, there is an alternative to those options that you could choose is the fast lane road map.
 It’s considered the shortcut route to reach the destination within a short time frame.

 In particular, this rapid wealth acceleration is about creating a business, in which you have the power to control the things that you do.
 In other words, you are the driver of your vehicle and have full control of what direction you should go to reach the final destination.